openstack-archive/tuskar-ui/docs/install.rst

 Installing the packages
 -----------------------

-tuskar-ui is a Django app written in Python and has a few installation
+Tuskar UI is a Django app written in Python and has a few installation
 dependencies:

 On a RHEL 6 system, you should install the following: